Lammer-FH/semester-project-2026-boutique-hotel-technikum/README.md

 	npm run dev
 	```

-2. Open the frontend app at `http://localhost:5173` unless you changed the default Vite configuration.
+2. Open the frontend app at `http://localhost:5000`

 > **Notes:**
 > - The backend reads DB credentials from `backend/.env` and connects to MySQL on `localhost:3306`.